 What can you press onto these items?
 Well, there are all sorts of heat transfers that you can get into.
 You can buy transfers pre-made, otherwise you will need further equipment to produce your own.
 Making your own vinyl transfers will require vinyl sheets and a cutting machine, while making ink transfers will require a printer and transfer paper.

-Here are some of the types of transfer you can do:
+Here are some of the types of transfers you can do:

 Sublimation transfers require the most heat (around 400℉) and can be the trickiest transfer to get right.
 You can see our article on sublimation transfers for more info.